Tom-Neverwinter/The-Division-Com-System/README.md

 wire it up
 enjoy

-V2 will use a Orangepi nano (515MB version)
+V2 will use a Orangepi nano (512MB version)

 Hooking up the same RGB led to it and a SDR radio.
 Hopefully I can get a armbian build up and running that supports SDR and some fun audio for bootup then proceed to scanning and actual communication over bluetooth.
+Finding a LNA to fit inside the chasis will be difficult.
+For a SDR probably the RTL-SDR https://goo.gl/rFMz3e